developer-portal/content/tech/languages/python/pipenv.md

 Alternatively, run a command inside the virtualenv with pipenv run.
 ```

-Now that you have installed `requests`, and `black` in the current environment,
+Now that you have installed `requests` and `black` in the current environment,
 `pipenv` has added those to your `Pipfile`.

-If you caeck the contents of `Pipfile` it will be something like
+If you check the contents of `Pipfile`, it will be something like:

 ```
 $cat Pipfile